Characterizing Compact-object Binaries in the Lower Mass Gap with Gravitational Waves: Comparing Waveform Models

-Figure~\ref{fig:varied_waveform} shows the posteriors obtained through our simulations with each of the waveform models, which can be compared to the real GW230529 posteriors shown in Fig.~\ref{fig:gw230529_pe}.
-We note that using the \ac{BBH} waveform models leads to a more precise measurement of the system properties than the \ac{BNS} model \texttt{IMRPhenomPv2\_NRTidalv2} that we used for our original simulations.
-Especially when using the \textsc{Max Likelihood} parameters, we see a second peak most clearly in the \texttt{IMRPhenomPv2\_NRTidalv2} posteriors, suggesting that the tidal physics exclusive to this model and the extra degrees of freedom they contribute to the waveform lead to larger uncertainty.
+Fig.~\ref{fig:varied_waveform} shows the posteriors obtained through our simulations with each of the waveform models, which can be compared to the real GW230529 posteriors shown in Fig.~\ref{fig:gw230529_pe}.
+We note that using the \ac{BBH} waveform models leads to a more precise measurement of the system properties than the \ac{BNS} model \texttt{IMRPhenomPv2\_NRTidalv2} used for our original simulations.
+Especially when using the \textsc{Max Likelihood} parameters, a second peak is most clearly seen in the \texttt{IMRPhenomPv2\_NRTidalv2} posteriors, suggesting that the tidal physics unique to this model and the extra degrees of freedom they contribute to the waveform lead to increased uncertainty.
 Because the contribution to the \ac{GW} phase from tidal effects also depends on the masses~\citep{Hinderer:2009ca, Vines:2011ud, DelPozzo:2013ala}, this can introduce additional degeneracies between these parameters.
-This is consistent with the results of \cite{Huang:2020pba}, which found that using \texttt{IMRPhenomPv2\_NRTidalv2} for parameter estimation of \ac{NSBH} signals with $q < 0.5$ generally leads to the largest statistical uncertainties compared to other waveform models.
-These observed statistical uncertainties are a natural consequence of using more parameters to describe the waveform and not caused by a mismatch between the physics included in the \texttt{IMRPhenomPv2\_NRTidalv2} model and the simulated signal; the addition of the tidal deformability parameters causes the measurements of other parameters to be less constrained.
+This is consistent with the results of \cite{Huang:2020pba}, who found that using \texttt{IMRPhenomPv2\_NRTidalv2} for parameter estimation of \ac{NSBH} signals with $q<0.5$ generally leads to the largest statistical uncertainties compared to other waveform models.
+These observed statistical uncertainties are a natural consequence of using additional parameters to describe the waveform and not caused by a mismatch between the physics included in the \texttt{IMRPhenomPv2\_NRTidalv2} model and the simulated signal; the inclusion of the tidal deformability parameters reduces the constraints on the measurements of other parameters.